dronamk/spring-cloud-developer-errata/README.md

 -   If you are a Windows user and decided to use "cmd" terminal window for running apps, you might consider to use [ConEMU](https://conemu.github.io/) instead

+-   `registration.server.endpoint` IS NOT required for the `registration-server`, remove it!

 ### Spring Cloud Dependencies

 -   Look over the interfaces in `spring-cloud-commons` jar: